clipperhouse/netlify/content/physics.md

 Sometimes we want more friction.
 Think about the soles of your snow boots.

-Friction causes thing to become hotter.
+Friction causes things to become hotter.
 Speed gets turned into heat.
 Usually, it's not much heat, and we don't notice it.
 Things that fall from space, like meteors and Space Shuttles, definitely do feel the heat.

+When you lift something up, you are giving it energy.
+When you drop it, it accelerates, and releases that energy.

+### Burning

+Burning things releases energy.
+It's a chemical reaction with oxygen.

+This reaction might be a flame, or it might be digestion, it might be rotting (think compost).
+Rotting is just digestion by bacteria.
+Rust is metal burning slowly.

+When plants grow due to sunlight, they are storing chemical energy.
+It is the reverse of burning.
+Campfires are releasing energy that used to be sunlight.
+A sugar rush is doing the same.